tesschin/tesschin.github.io/index.md

 ---
-title: Go Hoyjin!.
+title: One day at a time.
 layout: single
 permalink: /
 #date: 2016-03-23T11:48:41-04:00
-excerpt: "Go Hyojin!"
+excerpt: "We will find a way.
+We always have."

 author_profile: true
 classes: wide